 New Year’s Eve

-On New Year's Eve, all of Laupen waits for the clock to strike eight.
-As the year draws to a close, a group of masked figures descends from the castle of Laupen down to Bärenplatz square.
-With their costumes and fearful wooden masks, the "Bäsemanne", "Blaateremanndli” and "Glöggeler” wander through the streets.
-They drive out evil spirits from the town with bells, inflated cow bladders and brooms.
-This ancient tradition is called "Achetringele" and is still celebrated today right down to the last detail.
-An unforgettable experience for young and old alike!
+On New Year's Eve, all of Laupen anxiously awaits the last strike of the clock at eight p.m., when a group of figures makes its way down from the castle to Bärenplatz square.
+Disguised with costumes and scary wooden masks, the "Bäsemanne", "Blaateremanndli", and "Glöggeler" roam the alleys of the small town, ridding it of the evil spirits with the help of ringing bells, inflated cow bladders, and brooms.
+This ancient custom is called "Achetringele" and is still celebrated today the way it has been for centuries.
+An unforgettable experience for visitors of all ages!